OpenEvalProject/evals/manuscripts/elife-66917/v2/manuscript.md

 An alternative to making assumptions about the form of the null distribution is to compute an empirical null distribution by permutation.
 Given that we are interested in the sequence of states over time, one could imagine permuting either state identity or time.
 However, permuting time uniformly will typically lead to a very high incidence of false positives as time is not exchangeable under the null hypothesis (Figure 4c, blue colour).
 Permuting time destroys the temporal smoothness of neural data, creating an artificially narrow null distribution (Liu et al., 2019; Kurth-Nelson et al., 2016).
 This false positive also exists if we circular shift the time dimension of each state.
 This is because the signal is highly non-stationary.
 Replays come in bursts, as recently analysed (Higgins et al., 2021), and this will break a circular shift (Harris, 2020).
 State permutation, on the other hand, only assumes that state identities are exchangeable under the null hypothesis, while preserving the temporal dynamics of the neural data represents a safer statistical test that is well within 5% false-positive rate (Figure 4c, purple colour).

-## Correcting for multiple comparisons
+### Correcting for multiple comparisons

 If the state-to-state lag of interest is not known, we have to search over a range of time lags.
 As a result, we then have a multiple comparison problem.
 Unfortunately, we do not as yet have a good parametric method to control for multiple testing over a distribution.
 It is possible that one could use methods that exploit the properties of Gaussian random fields, as is common in fMRI (Worsley et al., 1996), but we have not evaluated this approach.
 Alternatively, we could use Bonferroni correction, but the assumption that each computed time lag is independent is likely false and overly conservative.

 We recommend relying on state identity-based permutation.
-To control for the family-wise error rate (assuming α=0.05), we want to ensure there is a 5% probability of getting the tested sequenceness strength (Stest) or bigger by chance in *any* of the multiple tests.
-We therefore need to know what fraction of the permutations gives Stest or bigger in any of their multiple tests.
-If any of the sequenceness scores in each permutation exceed Stest, then the maximum sequenceness score in the permutation will exceed Stest, so it is sufficient to test against the maximum sequenceness score in the permutation.
+To control for the family-wise error rate (assuming $\alpha=0.05$), we want to ensure there is a 5% probability of getting the tested sequenceness strength ($S_{test}$) or bigger by chance in *any* of the multiple tests.
+We therefore need to know what fraction of the permutations gives $S_{test}$ or bigger in any of their multiple tests.
+If any of the sequenceness scores in each permutation exceed $S_{test}$, then the maximum sequenceness score in the permutation will exceed $S_{test}$, so it is sufficient to test against the maximum sequenceness score in the permutation.
 The null distribution is therefore formed by first taking the peak of sequenceness across all computed time lags of each permutation.
 This is the same approach as used for family-wise error correction for permutations tests in fMRI data (Nichols, 2012), and in our case it is shown to behave well statistically (Figure 4d).

-## What to permute
+### What to permute

 We can choose which permutations to include in the null distribution.
-For example, consider a task with two sequences, Seq1:A→B→C→D and Seq2:E→F→G→H. We can form the null distribution either by permuting all states (e.g. one permutation might be E →F→A→B, H →C→E→D), as implemented in Kurth-Nelson et al., 2016.
-Alternatively, we can form a null distribution which only includes transitions between states in different sequences (e.g. one permutation might be D →G→A→E, H →C→F→B), as implemented in Liu et al., 2019.
+For example, consider a task with two sequences, $Seq1:A→B→C→D$ and $Seq2:E→F→G→H$.
+We can form the null distribution either by permuting all states (e.g. one permutation might be E $→F→A→B$, H $→C→E→D$), as implemented in Kurth-Nelson et al., 2016.
+Alternatively, we can form a null distribution which only includes transitions between states in different sequences (e.g. one permutation might be D $→G→A→E$, H $→C→F→B$), as implemented in Liu et al., 2019.
 In each case, permutations are equivalent to the test data under the assumption that states are exchangeable between positions and sequences.
 The first case has the advantage of many more possible permutations, and therefore may make more precise inferential statements in the tail.
 The second case may be more sensitive in the presence of a signal as the null distribution is guaranteed not to include permutations which share any transitions with the test data (Figure 4e).
 For example, in Figure 4e, the blue swaps are the permutations that only exchange state identity across sequences, as in Liu et al., 2019, while the red swaps are the permutations that permit all possible state identity permutations, as in Kurth-Nelson et al., 2016.
 Note that there are many more different state permutations in red swaps than in blue swaps.
 We can make different levels of inferences by controlling the range of the null distributions in the state permutation tests.

-## Cautionary note on exchangeability of states after training
+### Cautionary note on exchangeability of states after training

 Until now, all non-parametric tests have assumed that state identity is exchangeable under the null hypothesis.
-Under this assumption, it is safe to perform state identity-based permutation tests on ZF and ZB.
+Under this assumption, it is safe to perform state identity-based permutation tests on $Z_{F}$ and $Z_{B}$.
 In this section, we consider a situation where this assumption is broken.

-More specifically, take a situation where the neural representation of states A and B is related in a systematic way or, in other words, the classifier on state A is confused with state B, and we are testing sequenceness of A→B. Crucially, to break the exchangeability assumption, representations of A and B have to be systematically more related than other states, for example, A and D. This cannot be caused by low-level factors (e.g. visual similarity) because states are counterbalanced across subjects, so any such bias would cancel at the population level.
+More specifically, take a situation where the neural representation of states $A$ and $B$ is related in a systematic way or, in other words, the classifier on state $A$ is confused with state $B$, and we are testing sequenceness of $A→B$.
+Crucially, to break the exchangeability assumption, representations of $A$ and $B$ have to be systematically more related than other states, for example, $A$ and $D$.
+This cannot be caused by low-level factors (e.g. visual similarity) because states are counterbalanced across subjects, so any such bias would cancel at the population level.
 However, such a bias might be induced by task training.

-In this situation, it is, in principle, possible to detect sequenceness of A→B even in the absence of real sequences.
+In this situation, it is, in principle, possible to detect sequenceness of $A→B$ even in the absence of real sequences.
 In the autocorrelation section above, we introduced protections against the interaction of state correlation with autocorrelation.
-These protections may fail in the current case as we cannot use other states as controls (as we do in the multiple linear regression) because A has systematic relationship with B, but not other states.
+These protections may fail in the current case as we cannot use other states as controls (as we do in the multiple linear regression) because $A$ has systematic relationship with $B$, but not other states.
 State permutation will not protect us from this problem because state identity is no longer exchangeable.

 Is this a substantive problem?
 After extensive training, behavioural pairing of stimuli can indeed result in increased neuronal similarity (Messinger et al., 2001; Sakai and Miyashita, 1991).
 These early papers involved long training in monkeys.
 More recent studies have shown induced representational overlap in human imaging within a single day (Kurth-Nelson et al., 2015; Barron et al., 2013; Wimmer and Shohamy, 2012).
 However, when analysed across the whole brain, such representational changes tend to be localized to discrete brain regions (Schapiro et al., 2013; Garvert et al., 2017), and as a consequence may have limited impact on whole-brain decodeability.

 Whilst we have not yet found a simulation regime in which false positives are found (as opposed to false negatives), there exists a danger in cases where, by experimental design, the states are not exchangeable.

-## Source localization
+### Source localization

 Uncovering temporal structure of neural representation is important, but it is also of interest to ask where in the brain a sequence is generated.
 Rodent electrophysiology research focuses mainly on the hippocampus when searching for replay.
 One advantage of whole-brain non-invasive neuroimaging over electrophysiology (despite many known disadvantages, including poor anatomical precision, low signal-noise ratio) is in its ability to examine neural activity in multiple other brain regions.
 Ideally, we would like a method that is capable of localizing sequences of more abstract representation in brain regions beyond hippocampus (Liu et al., 2019).

 We want to identify the time when a given sequence is very likely to unfold, so we can construct averages of independent data over these times.
-We achieve this by transforming from the space of original states, Xorig, to the space of sequence events, Xseq.
-First, based on the transition of interest, T, we can obtain the projection matrix, Xproj:(12)Xproj=Xorig×T
+We achieve this by transforming from the space of original states, $X_{orig}$, to the space of sequence events, $X_{seq}$.
+First, based on the transition of interest, $T$, we can obtain the projection matrix, $X_{proj}$:

+$$
+X_{proj}=X_{orig}\timesT
+$$

-If we know the state lag within sequence, Δt (e.g. the time lag give rise to the strongest sequenceness), or have it a priori, we can obtain the time-lagged matrix, Xlag:(13)Xlag=Xorig(t−Δt)
+If we know the state lag within sequence, $Δt$ (e.g. the time lag give rise to the strongest sequenceness), or have it a priori, we can obtain the time-lagged matrix, $X_{lag}$:

+$$
+X_{lag}=X_{orig}(t−Δt)
+$$

-Then, we obtain state space with sequence event as states by element-wise multiply Xproj and Xlag:(14)Xseq=Xlag.∗Xproj
+Then, we obtain state space with sequence event as states by element-wise multiply $X_{proj}$ and $X_{lag}$:

+$$
+X_{seq}=X_{lag}.∗X_{proj}
+$$

-Each element in Xseq indicates the strength of a (pairwise) sequence at a given moment in time.
-At this stage, Xseq is a matrix with number of time points as rows (same as Xorig), and with number of pairwise sequences (e.g. A->B; B->C; etc.) as columns.
-Now on this matrix, Xseq, we can either look for sequences of sequences (see Appendix 3), or sum over columns (i.e. average over pairwise sequence events), and obtain a score at each time point reflecting how likely it is to be a sequence member (Figure 5a).
+Each element in $X_{seq}$ indicates the strength of a (pairwise) sequence at a given moment in time.
+At this stage, $X_{seq}$ is a matrix with number of time points as rows (same as $X_{orig}$), and with number of pairwise sequences (e.g. A->B; B->C; etc.) as columns.
+Now on this matrix, $X_{seq}$, we can either look for sequences of sequences (see Appendix 3), or sum over columns (i.e. average over pairwise sequence events), and obtain a score at each time point reflecting how likely it is to be a sequence member (Figure 5a).

 ![Figure 5.](https://cdn.elifesciences.org/articles/66917/elife-66917-fig5-v2.jpg)